SunTT-DOC/PremPS/Datasets/Eight test sets/README.md

 PremPS: Predicted changes of unfolding free energy upon mutations by PremPS (in kcal/mol).
 Positive and negative sign corresponds to destabilizing and stabilizing mutations, respectively.

-PrmePS_M: The PremPS model was retrained after removing the overlapped mutations and their corresponding reverse mutations with each test set from the training dataset.
+PremPS_M: The PremPS model was retrained after removing the overlapped mutations and their corresponding reverse mutations with each test set from the training dataset.

-PrmePS_P: The PremPS model was retrained after removing all mutations in the “similar proteins” from the training dataset.
+PremPS_P: The PremPS model was retrained after removing all mutations in the “similar proteins” from the training dataset.

 Twenty-fold (in S1925.txt): PremPS score when the model was retrained on S1925 and then preforming 20-fold cross-validation (in kcal/mol).